-Types of Tire Builder
+Types of Tire Builder Jobs

-- Tire Builder Operator
+- Tire Recapping Machine Operator

-- Retread Builder
+- Belt Builder

-Is There Going to be Demand for Tire Builders?
+Are There Job Opportunities for Tire Builders?

 The states with the most job growth for Tire Builder are Georgia, Florida, and Arizona.
 Watch out if you plan on working in Ohio, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for a Tire Builder
+How Much Does a Tire Builder Make?